TheHopeSharedFoundation/ReLiEF-fingerprints/README.md

 # ReLiEF fingerprints

 Receptor Ligand surfacE Feature (ReLiEF) fingerprints for encoding molecular structure and physicochemical properties.
 Essentially, ReLiEF fingerprints are generated from a molecular surface that is colored by a particular property, such as partial charge.
-From the surface and color, fingerprints are generated.
 These are physicochemical 3D-based fingerprints and can be used in a variety of applications such as similarity clustering, machine learning, and pharmacophore generation.
 There are two types of ReLiEF fingerprints, segmentation-based and distribution-based.

 ### Segmentation-based ReLiEF fingerprints